Michigan Porch

 It’s been there ever since.
 In 1927 it split into three linked institutions — a seminary, a college, and a prep school — known collectively as the Orchard Lake Schools, the unofficial “Polish seminary” of America.
 For generations it ordained priests who fanned out to Polish parishes across the country and kept Polish-American language and culture alive when it might otherwise have thinned out.

 The seminary that started it all, SS.
-Cyril and Methodius, finally closed in 2022 as the number of new candidates dwindled.
+Cyril and Methodius, has since ceased operations.
 But St. Mary’s Preparatory still fills the lakeside campus with students, and the place keeps its Polish identity front and center.
 The cadets are long gone; the grounds they marched on ended up serving a very different kind of mission.

 Sources